ESM724 - Mathematics Curriculum Inquiry

 D304 students must have passed 24 credit points of study at levels 1, 2 & 3 with a minimum WAM of 60%

-E377 students minimum discipline study requirement is successful completion of three relevant units of mathematics with at least one of these units at the second year level.
+Students enrolled in course E377 - minimum discipline study requirement is successful completion of three relevant units of mathematics with at least one of these units at the second year level.
 Statistics is accepted as a mathematics unit provided it is taken within a Mathematics Department.

-E762 course students must pass any co-req unit in EPR724
+Students enrolled in course E762 must pass any co-req unit in EPR724 or EPR784

-E765 course students must pass any co-req unit in EPR754
+Students enrolled in course E765 must pass any co-req unit in EPR754 or EPR784

 EME209, EME409, ESM424